 Yet Bellah notes that among the first presidents many also use references to the Bible.
 Especially to suggest a connection between the New World and Israel, the Exodus, the Chosen People, the promised land and the New Jerusalem.
 These analogies, in the context of a predominantly Protestant background of the first presidents, were inevitable.

-Although Bellah acknowledges the connections with Judeo-Christian tenets, he carefully dispels any suggestions that American civil religion has any rigid traditional Christian content or origin, or is a substitute for Christianity.
-He contends that civil religion has a different role and function than religion, since it is specifically political.
+Although Bellah acknowledges the connections with Judeo-Christian tenets, he carefully dispels any suggestions that American civil religion has any doctrinal Christian content, or is a substitute for Christianity.
+He contends that civil religion has a different role than religion, since it is specifically political.
 As such, it appeals to all the people of all backgrounds.
 To Bellah, American civil religion is an understanding of the American experience in terms of a “transcendent ethical vision”.39 This interpretation of the universal and transcendental is only meaningful if made in relation to the origin and destiny of the U.S. political model of freedom and democracy.
 Bellah further points out that the God of civil religion is a God of order and freedom rather than of love and forgiveness.
 It is a God mostly concerned with the history and destiny of the United States.

 The American civil religion attracted a great deal of attention among the intellectuals of the nineteen seventies.
 Despite Bellah’s success there was plenty of criticism, most of which was directed at the author’s definition of religion.
 Especially questionable was the universal validity of its meaning.
 In this respect, a more appropriate term to describe it is Paul Tillich’s definition of quasi-religion.40